National Night Out

 National Night Out Success

 The 2019 National Night was a success for the Bloomington Police Department.
 Police officers and firefighters visited many of the 380 neighborhood parties that registered.
-We look forward to seeing everyone at the 2020 NNO!
+The most unusual year of 2020 meant we couldn't hold a National Night Out event.
+So we are excited for 2021's event and look forward to seeing everyone at NNO!

 What if I still have questions?
 Who do I contact?